 The Master of Science in Organizational Leadership (MSOL) provides students with an interdisciplinary foundation and the core competencies and skills necessary for today’s emerging leaders in a variety of organizations.
-The degree curriculum offers rigorous and relevant courses founded upon critical and analytic thinking, problem-solving, leadership and ethics, and, most importantly, practical application.
+The degree curriculum offers rigorous and relevant courses founded upon critical and analytic thinking, problem-solving, leadership and ethics, and practical application.

 MS in Organizational Leadership